 5 Signs Your AC Is About to Fail This Birmingham Summer

-Birmingham summers push AC systems to the limit.
-Learn the 5 warning signs your air conditioner is about to fail so you can act before a total breakdown.
+Birmingham summers push AC systems to the breaking point.
+Learn the 5 warning signs your air conditioner is failing so you can act before a full breakdown hits your home.

 Birmingham summers are relentless.
 From late May through September, temperatures routinely hit the mid-90s with a heat index that pushes well past 100 degrees.
 Your air conditioning system is the only thing standing between your family and genuine discomfort or even health risks during those brutal months.
 The worst possible time to discover your AC is failing is during the first triple-digit heat wave of summer, when every HVAC company in the metro area is booked solid with emergency calls.